Eitelborn

 Eitelborn is an Ortsgemeinde – a municipality belonging to a Verbandsgemeinde – in the Westerwaldkreis in Rhineland-Palatinate, Germany.
 It belongs to the Verbandsgemeinde of Montabaur, a kind of collective municipality.

 Geography

 The municipality lies in the Westerwald between Koblenz, Höhr-Grenzhausen, Montabaur and Bad Ems.

 History

-In 1377, Eitelborn had its first documentary mention.
+In 1377, Eitelborn was first mentioned in a document.
 The founder was a soldier from Arzbach named Udilo.
-Named after him is the Udilo Park lying on the heights at the edge of the forest.
+Named after him is the Udilo Park located on the high ridges at the edge of the forest.
 In 1967, this small municipality in the Augst – a very small region in the Westerwald – was chosen as the prettiest village in the contest Unser Dorf soll schöner werden (“Our village should become lovelier”).

 Politics

-The municipal council is made up of 21 council members, including the extraofficial mayor (Bürgermeister), who were elected in a municipal election on 7 June 2009.
+The municipal council is made up of 21 council members, who were elected in a municipal election on 7 June 2009, and is presided over by the honorary mayor (Bürgermeister).